What We Mean by “the Four Capitals of True Wealth”

-SFG: True wealth is so much more than just financial wealth.
+At SFG, we believe true wealth is so much more than just financial wealth.
 What good is having financial wealth if you don’t have the health or peace of mind to enjoy it?
 When founding SFG in 1982, we did not have a concrete idea for the Four Capital Approach, rather it developed naturally over time as we continued to help clients with any issues they had.
 The Four Capitals approach is designed to serve clients in ways that go beyond their Financial Matters.
 We also focus on our clients’ Physical Well-being, Intellectual Engagement, and Psychological Space.
-Through this approach, we provide insights and solutions to support and inspire our clients to take action so that they can lead fulfilled lives and increase their longevity.
-We provide them with an individualized platform and tools to define their path and achieve their personal goals as part of our true value proposition.
+Through this approach, we provide insights and solutions to support and inspire our clients to take action to live fulfilled lives and increase their longevity.
+We seek to provide them with an individualized platform and tools to define their path and achieve their personal goals as part of our true value proposition.

 For Financial Matters, we gather and analyze information from the client, as well as their other advisors (such as their CPA, estate planning attorney, etc.), to strategize for tax planning, estate planning, investments, and more.
 For investments, we build customized portfolios (which may include private investments) for each of our clients because no two clients have the same Four Capital goals.
 We provide Family Office services and consult with those clients regarding their family’s values, vision, and mission.
 Furthermore, we strategize how to share those with the next generation so that their children and grandchildren may be good stewards of the family’s wealth.